sitefinitydcx/bootstrap-bidirectional/README.md

 ```

 ### Sample input
-The following example shows the output of below sass (for example purposes, variable is scoped).
+The following example shows the output of below sass (for example purposes, variable is scoped within the class).

 ```
 .testleft {